Patrick Gardner, Land Acquisitions Program Manager

 Greg earned a bachelor’s in wildlife science from New Mexico State University and a master’s in wildlife and fisheries science from the University of Arizona.

-Sanders Freed, Thurston County Program Manager, South Puget Sound, WA
+Sanders Freed, Pacific Northwest Preserve/Restoration Manager, South Puget Sound, WA

 Sanders joined South Puget Sound program in 2003, and was part of the transition team, joining CNLM in 2011.
 His responsibilities include managing and implementing restoration activities on numerous private, public and partner agency lands in Thurston County.
 The majority of his efforts focus on the restoration of degraded prairie/oak lands for the reintroduction or retention of imperiled species including the Mazama pocket gopher, Taylor’s checkerspot butterfly and golden paintbrush.